liijunwei/practice/oop/99-Bottles-of-OOP/09-Reaping-the-Benefits-of-Design/9.4.Communicating-With-the-Future/note.md

 + Style is one kind of signal, but there are others.
     + This test uses prime numbers to signal arbitrariness.
+    + The 500 used in test_verse is so ridiculously large that it already signals that any number, even a big one, will do.

 + **Once you start thinking about sending signals, opportunities abound.**

 + Weirich used do...end to warn that the enclosed block had side-effects, and {...} to assure that it did not.
 Readers of his code remain grateful for these signals.

++ Signals offer a cheap way to add valuable information to code.
+    + Look for opportunities to develop and use them.
+    + Even if your team consists only of you, the information imparted by a signal will be useful to your future self.

+## 9.4.2.
+Verifying Roles